-Absenteeism describes a number of situations where an employee either fails to report their absence from work, is absent without authorisation from work, or is absent with authorisation from work on a repeated or prolonged basis.
+Absenteeism describes a number of situations where an employee either fails to report their absence from work; is absent without authorisation from work; or is absent with authorisation from work on a repeated or prolonged basis.

-If left unmanaged, absenteeism may cause other staff to experience unbalanced workloads and/or resentment towards the employer.
+If left unmanaged, absenteeism may cause unbalanced workloads and resentment from other staff towards the employer.
+This is not a quick or simple issue to resolve.

-How absenteeism is managed will depend on the reason(s) for its occurrence.
-Correctly identifying the problem(s) is an important step towards managing absenteeism.
+How absenteeism is managed will depend on the reasons for its occurrence.
+Correctly identifying the problems is an important step towards managing absenteeism.

-Where the underlying cause of absenteeism is illness, injury or incapacity, employers should seek professional and expert advice; the failure to consider all aspects of an employee's individual circumstances could render a termination on these grounds an unjustified dismissal.
-For more information see the A-Z chapter on Incapacity.
+Where the underlying cause of absenteeism is illness, injury or incapacity, employers should seek professional and expert advice.
+Failure to consider all aspects of an employee's individual circumstances could mean a termination on these grounds is unjustified dismissal.